EcoPro-Systems/Kelp-Forest-Projection/README.md

 ## To Do
-- Get future temperature data + make predictions using best regressor
-- Fit trend to Kelp vs. lag-temperature, estimate temperature at which kelp = 0
+- Compute sunlight for projection data
+- Run projection data through regressors
+- Compare MUR SST to projection SST within region'